The Barn Church, Kew: History

 The barn was given to the diocese by the Lambert family, with major contributions from their Hoare relations, one of whom – Walter Hoare of Basingstoke – supplied specially baked tiles and two-inch bricks of 17th-century style to match the timbers.
 The bricks are of the two-inch type which were used at the time the barn was built.
 The slate slabs in the porches are the original threshing floor of the barn.
 The mullioned windows are copied from Compton Wynyates in Warwickshire.
 The tower-frame, copied from Tandridge Church near Oxted, was made from timber cut at South Park, Bletchingley.
 The bell was given by Holy Trinity, Wandsworth.
 The broach spire was copied from St Swithun's Church, Martyr Worthy near Winchester.

 In 1928 the barn was pulled down at Stonehall, each beam carefully numbered, loaded on to lorries and carted to North Sheen where it was re-erected.
 (The numbers can still be seen on the beams.)
 As few alterations were made as possible.
 The roof was "hipped" to give greater width to the aisles, and brick walls substituted for weatherboards, but the stone "plinth" is original.

 Dedication

 The foundation stone was laid by Mrs Philip Hoare and consecrated by the Bishop of Woolwich (Dr William Hough) on 1 May 1928 (1 May is St. Philip's day in the Anglican Communion's calendar).
-The building was dedicated by the Bishop of Southwark (Dr Cyril Garbett) on 4 February 1929.
+The building was dedicated by the Bishop of Southwark (Dr Cyril Garbett; later to become Archbishop of York) on 4 February 1929.

 The church was built in memory of Henry Gerard Hoare of Stansted House, Godstone, who died in 1896, and Jane Frances his wife who died in 1913; of their eldest son Henry Gerard Philip Hoare who died in 1918; of Gerard Croft Hoare who died in 1918 of wounds received on active service during World War I; of his mother Joyce who died in 1925, the first wife of Geoffrey Hoare; and of Uvedale Lambert (1870–1928) who died before the dedication of the church.
 A tablet at the west end records their names.